KIM-JAKE/KIM-JAKE.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jaeik Kim"
+title:
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a first-year M.S. student at the [SNU AIDAS Lab](https://aidas.snu.ac.kr/), advised by Jaeyoung Do.
+I am a first-year M.S. student in the [AIDAS Lab](https://aidas.snu.ac.kr/) at Seoul National University, advised by Jaeyoung Do.
 My research focuses on **model editing and personalization**, **diffusion-based language models**, and **omni-modal models**.

 News
 ======
+### 2025
 🔥 Two of our papers have been accepted to the **39th Annual Conference on Neural Information Processing Systems (NeurIPS 2025)**

-🔥 Our paper has been accepted to the **2025 International Conference on Machine Learning (ICML)**.
+🔥 Our paper has been accepted to the **2025 International Conference on Machine Learning (ICML)**

 Publications
 ======